By Published On: February 1st, 2024Last Updated: April 16th, 2025

 Lake Mackenzie

-So why is it on our Fraser Island suggested itinerary you ask?
-Well, we might not have enjoyed it as much as Lake Birrabean but you can’t come to Fraser Island and not see it.
+So why is it on our Fraser Island self drive itinerary you ask?
+Well, we might not have enjoyed it as much as Lake Birrabeen but you can’t come to Fraser Island and not see it.
 Plus, you might enjoy the crowds a lot more than we did!

 The Pinnacles